Diagnostic Safety and Quality

 The September 2016 AHRQ Research Summit on Improving Diagnosis in Health Care explored the state of the science of diagnosis in health care and discussed ways AHRQ and other stakeholders can contribute to a collaborative approach to improving diagnostic performance, as well as identify the research and evidence, tools and training, and data and measures that are needed to improve diagnostic performance.

 An article in the June 2017 issue of Diagnosis, authored by members of AHRQ's patient safety team, builds upon themes from the summit by outlining key challenges and areas for potential future research and improvement related to diagnostic errors.
 Among them are: more robust engagement of patients as an integral part of their health care team; a deeper understanding of diagnostic errors and how to most effectively measure them; successful use of health information technology (IT) to prevent diagnostic error; and structures that optimize how organizations operate and enable better diagnoses for patients.

 AHRQ has funded several recent studies on diagnostic error:

 Recognizing that all Americans can be affected by diagnostic errors, Congress authorized $2 million in fiscal year 2019 for AHRQ to initiate a research agenda to understand and solve the problem.
-AHRQ began this effort by issuing a funding opportunity announcement on March 22, 2019 to support research that will more precisely define the scope of diagnostic errors.
-It outlines three key areas of interest:
+AHRQ has awarded 4 grants that will more precisely define the scope of diagnostic errors.
+As stated in the fiscal year 2019 request for applications, AHRQ has three key areas of interest:

 AHRQ tools to reduce diagnostic errors include:

-Guide to Patient and Family Engagement.
+Guide to Patient and Family Engagement in Hospital Quality and Safety.
 This guide encourages hospital patients and family members to be involved in their care.
 It focuses on four primary strategies for promoting patient/family engagement in hospital safety and quality of care: